appacademy-prep-work/appacademy-prep-work.github.io/_includes/non-technical-interview.md

 ### Don't forget about _body language_.

-- Speak clearly and confidently.
+- Try to speak clearly and confidently.
-- Be engaging: speak expressively and make eye contact.
+- Be engaging: try to speak expressively and make meaningful eye contact.
-- Be positive: act like you're excited to talk to us.
+- Be positive.
-- Make your delivery fluid, but don't ramble.
+- Make your delivery as fluid as you can.
 - Relax.
 Breathe.
-Smile.
+Smile :)

 ## How To Prepare